SheilaGrace/ProjectUndertaker/README.md

 In the future, this technology is expected to be applicable in various fields such as medical and welfare.
 It might be used to provide virtual therapist services to patients who cannot receive mental healthcare due to geographical or economic reasons or to assist in memory support for dementia patients.

-However, project manager ***SheilaGrace*** only envisions its use for very personal purposes and has no plans to expand into other fields.
+However, project manager ***SheilaGrace*** only envisions its use for very personal purposes, especially therianthropic study, and has no plans to expand into other fields.
 However, the research results of the project are made available for non-commercial use under the **Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) 4.0** license. ***SheilaGrace*** hopes that the research results will contribute to the advancement of science.

 # Original Japanese description